 The human trafficking law applies to buyers through the terms "solicit" and "cause" and, following federal precedent, through the term "obtain."
 Buyers face prosecution for CSEC under Nebraska's "pandering" and "solicitation of prostitution" laws; the latter differentiates soliciting sex with adults versus minors.
 Buyers convicted of child sex trafficking face 20 years to life imprisonment while convictions under the CSEC offenses carry penalties that range from 1-50 years imprisonment.
-Nebraska's human trafficking offense prohibits a mistake of age defense, but state CSEC laws do not.
+Nebraska's human trafficking offense expressly prohibits a mistake of age defense, but state CSEC laws do not.
 Nebraska's laws relating to use of the Internet to entice or sexually assault a child under 17 criminalize use of the Internet to coax or lure a child for the purpose of committing certain sex offenses.
 Financial penalties under the trafficking and CSEC offenses include fines and forfeiture, making it difficult for buyers to hide the crime.
 Restitution may be ordered under general criminal restitution laws but is not mandatory for human trafficking or CSEC offenses.
-Penalties for purchasing images of child sexual exploitation (ICSE) include a \$25,000 fine, 4 years imprisonment, and asset forfeiture.
-Buyers convicted of "pandering," "child enticement by means of an electronic communication," or possessing ICSE are required to register as sex offenders, but registration is not required for sex trafficking convictions.
+Buyers convicted of "pandering," "child enticement by means of an electronic communication," or possessing child sexual abuse material (CSAM) are required to register as sex offenders, but registration is not required upon conviction for "human trafficking" or "solicitation of prostitution."